wangaustin/is-it-dog-friendly/README.md

-# Is It Dog Friendly?
+# Is It Pet Friendly?

 A community-driven platform where users can vote and share information about whether places are pet-friendly.
 Find and share welcoming locations for your best friends!

 ## Features

-- Search for places and see if they are dog-friendly
+- Search for places and see if they are pet-friendly
 - Vote and share your experience
 - User authentication
+- Community-driven data

+## Wishlist
 - Multilingual support (English, 中文)
-- Community-driven data

 ## Getting Started